NextCenturyCorporation/MCS/python_api/API.md

 #### Parameters

 - objectId : string, optional\
 The "uuid" of the held object.
 Required unless the "objectDirection" properties are given.
 - objectDirectionX : float, optional\
 The X of the directional vector pointing to the target object based on your current viewport.
 Can be used in place of the "objectId" property.
 - objectDirectionY : float, optional\
 The Y of the directional vector pointing to the target object based on your current viewport.
 Can be used in place of the "objectId" property.
 - objectDirectionZ : float, optional\
 The Z of the directional vector pointing to the target object based on your current viewport.
 Can be used in place of the "objectId" property.
-- (not yet supported) rotation : float\
+- (Not Yet Supported) rotation : float\
 Rotation degrees around the Y axis to throw the held object (left/right).
-- (not yet supported) horizon : float\
+- (Not Yet Supported) horizon : float\
 Rotation degrees around the X axis to throw the held object (up/down).
 - force : float\
 The amount of force, from 0 to 1, used to throw the held object.